Frequently Asked Questions

 The University of Toledo has a mandatory health insurance policy that indicates that domestic students registered for six or more on campus hours and International students registered for one hour must maintain health insurance.
 Students who are covered by another insurance plan may opt to waive UT's plan.
 For more information, contact the Medical Center Insurance Office at 419.530.3474 or 419.530.3493.
 To contact the insurance provider directly, contact Aetna Student Health at 866.746.6591 or www.aetnastudenthealth.com.

 To whom can I complain about my professor?

 Any concerns or complaints about the course content, grading, class requirements or your professor's behavior and teaching methods should be directed to the chair of the department of which your course is housed.
 If you need help determining who that person is, please contact the Dean of Students.

 Where do I get a recommendation/Dean's disciplinary clearance for job, graduate school or law school applications?

-All student conduct/disciplinary record checks for employment or graduate applications can be obtained from the Office of Student Conduct in 2509 Student Union.
+All student conduct/disciplinary record checks for employment or graduate applications can be obtained from the Office of Student Conduct and Community Standards in 2509 Student Union.